-Botnets are considered as one of the main security threads on the Internet due to their high reported infection rate, extensive range of malicious activities with active update capability.
+Botnets are considered as one of the main security threats on the Internet due to their high reported infection rate and extensive range of malicious activities with active update capability.
 Hence, the need for botnet detection approaches that can adapt to the botnet evolution is very important.
 To this end, many automatic botnet detection approaches applying network traffic analysis are proposed in the literature.
 Each of these systems utilizes particular network traffic features based on flows (packet headers) in their analysis of the traffic.
-Hence, in this work, we benchmarked five different feature sets extracted by open source flow exporters and investigated the effect of these flow (packet header based) features in botnet detection.
+Hence, in this paper, we have benchmarked five different feature sets extracted by open-source flow exporters and investigated the effect of these flow (packet header based) features in botnet detection.
 To this end, five machine learning classifiers that are frequently used in network traffic classification were employed.
-Given that botnet communication can be divided into different parts (such as locating the C&C server and establishing a connection) and for each of these parts, different protocols are utilized based on the type of botnets, we also investigated the effect of protocol filters with the main focus on HTTP-based botnets.
+Given that botnet communication can be divided into different parts (such as locating the C&C server and establishing a connection) and for each of these parts different protocols are utilized based on the type of botnets, we also investigated the effect of protocol filters with the main focus on HTTPbased botnets.
 As the results show, the choice of feature set and protocol filter is very important and can greatly affect the performance of the botnet detection system.
-Our results suggest that open source flow exporters Tranalyzer and Maji enable the classifiers to identify different botnet behaviors with significantly higher performances on all the data sets employed in our work.
-For the evaluations performed in this research, the combination of the Tranalyzer tool with the C4.5 classifier using the HTTP filter gives the best performance in terms of DR and FPR on all the botnet traffic analysis.
+Our results suggest that open-source flow exporters Tranalyzer and Maji enable the classifiers to identify different botnet behaviors with significantly higher performances on all the data sets employed in our work.
+For the evaluations performed in this paper, the combination of the Tranalyzer tool with the C4.5 classifier using the HTTP filter gives the best performance in terms of DR and FPR on all the botnet data sets employed.
+Future work will explore the effect of nonnumeric features and other protocol filters for botnet traffic analysis.
+Moreover, the role of time and interarrival-based features will be analyzed in more detail.